min2ha/ukwa-site/content/target/47728/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: Could the UK stay in the single market after leaving the EU?
-The planned case on Article 127 EEA

 This piece discusses whether Parliament would be legally obliged to approve withdrawal from the European Economic Area (EEA) separately from exiting the EU.